-Component Assessment & weighting Summary of the component content Paper 1: Periodic Table, elements and physical chemistry 37% Module 1 Development of practical skills in Chemistry Module 2 Foundations in Chemistry Module 3 Periodic table and energy Module 4 Core Organic Chemistry Module 5 Physical Chemistry and transition elements Paper 2: Synthesis and analytical techniques 37% Modules 1, 2, 4 Module 6 Organic Chemistry and analysis Paper 3: Unified Chemistry 26% Modules 1-6 Practical endorsement in Chemistry Assessed internally as awarded or not awarded Requires a minimum of 12 practical activities (PAGs) to be completed as well as mastering specific practical skills e.g. safe use of equipment, presenting data in a scientific way etc.
+Component Assessment & weighting Summary o component Paper 1: Periodic Table, elements and physical chemistry 37% Module 1 Module 2 Module 3 Module 4 Module 5 Paper 2: Synthesis and analytical techniques 37% Modules 1, 2, Module 6 Paper 3: Unified Chemistry 26% Modules 1-6 Practical endorsement in Chemistry Assessed internally as awarded or not awarded Requires a m as mastering in a scientific

 The number of different Chemistry degrees has multiplied dramatically in recent years and Chemistry can now be studied alongside environmental science, industry, drug discovery, education, management, forensic science, pharmaceutical science, materials science, physics and biochemistry to name only a few.
+During your A-Level Chemistry course you will have the opportunity to enter the Cambridge Chemistry Challenge, as well as the RSC Chemistry Olympiad.
+You will also attend the Chemistry in Action of the it content